 Hypoallergenic detergents will avoid the use of harsh fabric softeners, instead focusing on natural, gentle alternatives.

-Optical brighteners sneak into most laundry detergents, especially ones designed for white clothing.
+Optical brighteners sneak into many laundry detergents, especially ones designed for white clothing.
 Optical brighteners can really irritate skin as they are also designed to remain in the garments after the wash cycle has finished.

 Optical brighteners work by glowing blue in ultraviolet light.
 This means that white clothing that has been stained slightly yellow or simply not cleaned very thoroughly seems whiter and brighter, especially in the sunlight.